Skip to content

 Important

 Contact a local counselling centre if you have questions about your rights and options.
 You can find one on the Pro Asyl website.
 You can find lawyers nearby on our Local information page.
-Enter the name of your city and search for asylum, right of residence or legal advice.
+Enter the name of your city and search for residence right or legal advice.